DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-10-29-online-data-collection.md

 ### 2. Qualtrics Layout

-Let's take a second to orient ourselves to the contents of the website.
-In the middle of the webpage you should already see the beginnings of a survey: a blank Q1 with some multiple choice, and then some useful buttons like `+ Add new question` and `Add Block`.
+Let's take a second to orient ourselves to the layout of Qualtrics.
+In the middle of the webpage you should already see the beginnings of an experiment or survey: a blank Q1 with some multiple choice options, and then some useful buttons like `+ Add new question` and `Add Block`.
 We will use those in a second.
 On the left hand side are several menus, including `Builder`, `Survey Flow`, `Look and feel`, and `Survey options`.
-The `Builder` should be open now with Q1 selected, and you already see how we can use this tool to format and change the characteristics of Q1.
+The `Builder` should be open now with Q1 selected, and you should already see how we can use this tool to format and change the characteristics of Q1.

 Finally, along the top, we have menu items like `Survey`, `Distributions`, `Data & Analysis`, and `Reports`.
 On the right hand side there is also a `Preview` and a `Publish` button, which we will need as well!